01-edu/public/subjects/git/audit/README.md

 ### Git

-> ⚠️ The student is must provide you with a file containing the solutions for each task.
+> ⚠️ The student must provide you with a file containing the solutions for each task.
 Furthermore, they should showcase their commit history on GitHub, facilitating your review of the evolution of their work and the strategies employed to complete each task.
 This commit history is crucial to the evaluation process.
 Please ensure that the submission includes both the solution file and the link to the GitHub repository containing the commit history.
 In the absence of the link, kindly request the student to provide it.

 #### Setup and Installation